Composite Short-path Nonadiabatic Holonomic Quantum Gates

-We now turn to examine the robustness of our CS-NHQC CNOT gate.
-Figures \ref{Fig9}(b) and \ref{Fig9}(c) demonstrate that our CS-NHQC scheme (solid-red line) are more robust than the DG scheme (dashed-black line) in terms of both the systematic Rabi-frequency error and the detuning error.
-Even though compared with the optimal DG scheme (dotted-blue line), our scheme is more advantageous in the whole error range.
+We now turn to examine the robustness of our CSNHQC CNOT gate.
+Figures \ref{Fig9}(b) and (c) demonstrate that our CSNHQC scheme (solid red line) are more robust than the DG scheme (dashed black line) in terms of both the systematic Rabi error and the frequency drift error.
+Even though compared with the optimal DG scheme (dotted blue line), our scheme is more advantageous in the whole error range.

-In addition to the above nontrivial two-qubit gate, our scheme can readily be extended to the case of implementing multi-qubit gates.
+In addition to the above nontrivial two-qubit gate, our scheme can readily be extended to the case of implementing multiqubit gates.
 As shown in Fig. \ref{Fig8}(b), there are $N$ identical control atoms and one target atom.
-The level structure and transition driven fields of control atoms and target atom are the same as the two-qubit gate case as shown in Fig. \ref{Fig8}(a).
-When the condition $V\gg\bar{\Omega}_{\rm c}\gg \Omega_m'$ is satisfied, the effective Hamiltonian of the multi-qubit system is \cite{wujinlei2021}
+The level structure and transition-driven fields of control atoms and target atom are the same as the two-qubit gate case as shown in Fig. \ref{Fig8}(a).
+When the condition $V\gg\bar{\Omega}_{\rm c}\gg \Omega_m'$ is satisfied, the effective Hamiltonian of the multiqubit system is \cite{wujinlei2021}

 Therefore, we can realize the shortest path $N$-qubit controlled gate without increasing the operation time.